Matyiko/ImageClassification/README.md

 On basic pictures from the internet both of the models give the same results and they are very accurate however i tested the models with selfmade pictures and there i could find very different guesses from the models which is pretty intresting.
 This is my favourite test:
 ![image](https://github.com/Matyiko/ImageClassification/assets/73035410/1bf3a483-ebf0-4fa4-8fa2-be39b75804b0)
+As we can see it's the `Not PreTrained` model that guessed here correctly.

 **How to run it:** ```docker compose up -d```